wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 ### Statement Pooling

-Statement pooling tries to be even more aggresive than transaction pooling: the connection is released back to pool **after each query finishes**.
+Statement pooling tries to be even more aggressive than transaction pooling: the connection is released back to pool **after each query finishes**.

 In statement mode, transactions like the previous example are not allowed.
 Each query is executed separately.